realworldocaml/book/en/11-syntax-extensions.md

 - : string = "((foo 3)(bar -5.5))"
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This is somewhat tiresome to write, and you can imagine it gets more
+This is somewhat tiresome to write, and it gets more so when you
-so when you also write the `t_of_sexp` function, which is the more
+consider `t_of_sexp`, which is consierably more complex.
+Writing this
-complicated function to write.
-Writing this kind of code by hand for
-many large and complex types is a mechanical process that is made
+kind of code by hand is a mechanical process that is made error prone
-error prone by the sheer drudgery involved.
+by the sheer drudgery involved.

 Given how mechanical the code is, you could imagine writing a program
 that inspected the type definition and auto-generated the conversion